ZaydShabazAli/SC1015MiniProject/README.md

 To best predict the number of rape cases reported in India by state from 2001-2010, Support Vector Machines model with the predictor variable: Police Complaints can be used.
 As a second best alternative, the Linear Regression model with the predictor variable: Police Corruption (see Police Corruption Conclusion) can be used.

 ## What did we learn from this project?
-Using multiple datasets, extracting variables with different indexes, and merging them properly for accurate analysis Applying data cleaning for large datasets with > 1700 rows for some datasets Removal of outliers from the dataframe using methods such as Z-Score, and Inter-Quartile Range (IQR) New Machine Learning Methods:
+1)Using multiple datasets, extracting variables with different indexes, and merging them properly for accurate analysis

+2)Applying data cleaning for large datasets with > 1700 rows for some datasets

+3)Removal of outliers from the dataframe using methods such as Z-Score, and Inter-Quartile Range (IQR)

+4)New Machine Learning Methods:
-Neural Networks, K-Nearest Neighbors, Polynomial Regression, Ridge Regression, Support Vector Machines Collaborating with GitHub Repositories
+Neural Networks, K-Nearest Neighbors, Polynomial Regression, Ridge Regression, Support Vector Machines

+5)Collaborating with GitHub Repositories

 ## References